GrigoriNight/wow-server-Build-64502/README.md

-im just testing hot to push files to github
+im just testing how to push files to github